siobyrne/young-dressage-horse-program-analysis/README.md

 ## Final Thoughts
 The data analyzed clearly shows that the majority of Young Horse Championship participants have been quite successful.
 The majority made it to FEI (69.5%), and of those that made it to FEI, a fair number made it to Grand Prix (38.1%).
 Four horses went on to make international teams.
 A mere 9.7% of horses that competed in the Young Horse divisions during the analyzed time frame never competed beyond the Young Horse divisions.

+Of course, it won't be the case that every horse that participates goes far in the sport.
+Some will have career-ending injuries, some will end up with people who aren't capable of training them up the levels, some will end  up with less ambitious riders, some will die young, and for sure there will be some who end up pushed too hard too soon, and end up never achieving their full potential.

 While certainly not the only path to success, the Young Horse program is one option.
 There are horses who can handle the requirements of these tests without undue stress, and those whose development doesn't align with the requirements of the tests.
 Both types of horses can make it to FEI, and be successful.
 The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development.